 The first four members of the NSW Reconstruction Authority Advisory Board were appointed on 2 March 2023.

-The inaugural Advisory Board members include Chairperson Stephen Murray, Charles Glanville, David Owens APM, and Professor Mary O'Kane AC, appointed for a term of three years until 1 March 2026.
+The inaugural Advisory Board members include Chairperson Stephen Murray, Charles Glanville, and Professor Mary O'Kane AC, appointed for a term of three years until 1 March 2026.

-The role of the Advisory Board is to provide expert advice and make recommendations to the Chief Executive Officer, the Minister for Planning and the Minister for Flood Recovery and Minister for Emergency Services and Resilience.
+The role of the Advisory Board is to provide expert advice and make recommendations to the Chief Executive Officer, the Minister for Planning and Public Spaces and the Minister for Emergency Services.

 The Advisory Board will eventually consist of seven members, with two additional members to be nominated by the Australian Government, and a fifth state member position proposed to be filled later in 2023.